- Broadband / WiFi

 - Please check with office before booking with any infants under 2 as owner needs to be consulted in all cases

 This is a cosy, stone-built, mid-terraced cottage located in the small hamlet of Ickornshaw, on the outskirts of Cowling, just seven miles from Skipton and eight miles from Haworth.

 The accommodation is a nice combination of the old and the new and provides an ideal retreat to relax and get away from it all.

+Set over three floors, the cottage has been...
 Set over three floors, the cottage has been renovated to a high standard and provides unusual accommodation for a couple, making it an ideal holiday home for a romantic break in this countryside location.

 Boasting lots of character and charm throughout, it features a spacious, lower ground floor kitchen/diner with old beams and very attractive exposed stone walls, with access out to a seating and brookside picnic area.

 The ground floor, accessed from the street, features a lovely sitting room with a cosy woodburning stove and a lovely mix of contemporary styling and comfortable furnishings.